dipkasyap/DGSegmentedControl/README.md

 # Usage
 1.Drag DGSegmentedControl foler in to your project.

 2.Add UIView on story which will work as segmented control for you.

 3.Assign DGSegmentedControl calss to that View from Identity Inspector

-4. Drag outlet to Your View Controller and access like in demo project.
+4.Drag outlet to Your View Controller and access like in demo project.

         //IBOutlet
         ```